MrPewPewLaser/homepage/README.md

 - **Layout Editor**: Access via Preferences > Layout tab
 - **Grid Configuration**: Set number of columns per row
 - **Max Width**: Adjust dashboard maximum width percentage

+#### Advanced Drag Features

+- **Quick Disable**: Drag a module to the left edge of the screen to disable it (removes from layout and preferences)
+- **Temporary Pin**: Drag a module to the right edge to pin it temporarily.
+The pinned module:
+  - Stays fixed on screen while you scroll
+  - Can be dragged from the pin to a new location
+  - Has a close button to unpin without moving
+  - If dropped in invalid area, stays pinned instead of disappearing

+- **Column Splitting**: Create vertically-stacked modules in a single column:
+  1. Drag a module over an existing module's column
+  2. Hold for 5 seconds until the split overlay appears
+  3. Drop on the top or bottom zone
+  4. Both modules now share the column height equally
+  - Split modules show as "ModuleA/ModuleB" in the layout editor
+  - Drag to empty split slots to fill them
+  - Empty split slots can receive drops directly

 ### Weather Configuration